MediaComem/comem-archidep/ex/docker-static.md

 The `COPY` instruction follows the syntax `COPY <source> <destination>`.
 Here, `<source>` refers to the file(s) or directory(s) you want to copy from the Docker build context (the directory containing the Dockerfile and other resources), and `<destination>` is the path within the container where these files should be placed.

-To copy everything in your project folder to the working directory, enter the following line in your `Dockerfile`:
+To copy everything in your project folder to the working directory, enter the following line in your Dockerfile:

 ```dockerfile
 COPY . .